hobbies for women in their 30s

 It is a great way to spend time with your friends, and like any other cooking skill, mixology teaches you ways to step out of your comfort zone and take risks.

-When I was in my 20s, I didn't care much about gardening, but as I get older, this is another relaxing hobbies for women in their 30s!
+When I was in my 20s, I didn’t care much about gardening, but as I’ve gotten older, it’s become another relaxing hobby for women in their 30s.

 Remember during the pandemic when everyone was making bread?
 Yes, I am still living that trend.
 I don’t think that will ever go away, making it the perfect hobby to add to your list of ‘must try.’

-Whether it is banana bread or buttery cornbread, this is the right time to try this out.
+Whether it is banana bread or buttery cornbread, now is the perfect time to give it a try.

 Food connects generations.
 With the holidays, many of us are discussing our family recipes and what was passed down to us.
 Learning about your family history allows you to choose what you want to continue passing on and give it your spin.